locationtech-labs/geopyspark/docs/guides/core_concepts.rst

 ------

-GeoPySpark differs in how it represents rasters from other geo-spatial Python libraries like rasterio.
+GeoPySpark differs in how it represents rasters from other geo-spatial Python libraries like rasterIO.
 In GeoPySpark, they are represented as a ``dict``.

 The fields used to represent rasters:
  - **no_data_value**: The value that represents no data in raster.
 This can be